 If you own an Elm tree, you’re part of a special group.
-Australia has a significant portion of the world’s mature Elms due to millions being devastated across Europe, Asia and America by Dutch Elm Disease.
+Australia has a significant portion of the world’s mature Elms because millions were devastated across Europe, Asia and America by Dutch Elm Disease.
 The tree is known for its beautiful form, dense summer shade and captivating autumn colour.

-Elms have been planted in the Canberra region since the beginning of European settlement and there are now around 10,000 Elms in the ACT.
-Some specimens are now well over 100 years old and still going strong.
-However, in recent years, they have had to contend with Elm Leaf Beetle which feed on the Elm’s leaves to the detriment of its health.
-The good news is, there are treatment options available to help protect this valuable asset.
+Elms have been planted in the Canberra region since the beginning of European settlement.
+There are now around 10,000 Elms in the ACT.
+Some specimens are over 100 years old and still going strong.
+In recent years, our Elms have had to contend with Elm Leaf Beetle which feed on its leaves.
+Left untreated, Elm Leaf Beetle can defoliate a whole Elm in one season and ultimately kill the tree.
+The good news is, there is chemical and organic treatment available to help protect them.

 What is an Elm Leaf Beetle?

 Elm Leaf Beetle is a non-native pest which feeds exclusively on the leaves of Elms of European and American origin.
 English elm, Dutch elm, Scotch elm, American elm and Golden elm are all on the menu for Elm Leaf Beetle.
-Chinese elm and Japanese zelkova do not seem to be as appealing and feeding on the foliage of these species is rare.
+Chinese elm and Japanese zelkova aren’t as appealing and feeding on the foliage of these species is rare.
 There are no natural predators of Elm Leaf Beetle in Australia and since their arrival, their numbers have increased largely unabated.

 The spread of Elm Leaf Beetle